 Be cautious when moving a credit card balance to a 0% interest rate credit card.
 Understand the terms for missing a payment as well as how long the 0% introductory rate will last.
 If you foresee yourself struggling with making payments, keeping a current credit card at a reasonable interest rate may provide more flexibility.

 Pay Down $20k in Credit Card Debt

 The road to debt freedom is rarely a smooth ride.
 Managing your credit cards can seem overwhelming.
-If you find yourself searching of where to begin, know there are services like Christian Debt Counselors out there to help you take the first step.
-With a little discipline and a lot of hard work, you can reach your goals of becoming debt free!
+If you find yourself searching for where to begin, know there are services like Christian Debt Counselors out there to help you take the first step.
+With a little discipline and a lot of hard work, you can reach your goals of becoming debt-free!